 I learned working on cars mostly by reading, trying (many times failing) and doing it myself.
 I also got great resources of knowledge from family, although none are mechanic experts.
-Other resources have been various forums on the great web, Youtube and of course and the classic Haynes car manuals (here I still mostly use the torque references and preparation tips).
+Other resources have been various forums on the great web, Youtube and of course and the classic Haynes car manuals (here I still mostly use the torque references and for preparation).

 If you have questions, large or big, I will do my best to answer them if I can manage.

 Currently working and living in Denmark for the last 6 years, although I am Norwegian born with family also from Yorkshire England.
-Currently working as a consultant in IT specialized in the E-commerce realm.
+Currently working as a consultant in IT and E-commerce.
 I have a background with MSc.
 Electrical Engineering and Space Technology from the Technical University of Denmark.

 LinkedIN profile: linkedin.com/in/robinkjernet